GameWithPixels/pixels-js/packages/pixels-web-connect/DOC.md

 with virtual ones, as not every user might have all the required Pixels dice.

 When waiting on the user to roll their dice:
 - The user might roll their die one by one or all at a time.
 It is usually best to display the roll results as they come in rather than waiting for all them before displaying anything.
 - Some die might disconnect while others have already been rolled, so it should be possible for the user to reconnect to any die or to roll a virtual die without loosing the rolls already made.
 - The user might re-roll a die, accidentally or not, before rolling all the requested dice.

 Regarding the last item (some dice being re-rolled), different situations may call for different UX decisions.
 It is preferable to ask the user if the re-roll was intended rather then force the decision on them (which can be frustrating).

-Regardless of the decision, it is strongly recommended to inform the user which dice have been re-rolled and whether or not the new roll was taken into account.
+Regardless of the decision, we strongly recommend to inform the user which dice have been re-rolled and whether or not the new roll was taken into account.